lorenzorogers/Atmosphere/README.md

-# Atmosphere Co.
-LLC
+# Atmosphere

-Redefining weather.
-Setting the new standard for weather apps everywhere.

-In Victoria.
-And maybe more places.

-If we even get that far.
+The weather app to end app weather apps.
+Currently in Beta.